Brands and business owners put a lot of effort into great web design.

 The image above shows a gamified LeadGen form that provides answer feedback based on conditional question logic on the following steps.

-Questionnaire LeadGen form - Answer page for correct answer
+Questionnaire LeadGen form - Answer page for a correct answer

 These response form steps can be customized any way you like, e.g. by writing a short answer text with an explanation.
 Both the right and wrong answer can be connected to the next question (Q2), so that the user simply continues the whole questionnaire until the end.